 The peak is topped with a war memorial...

-The next morning I boarded a train to Edinburgh, from where I had a flight back to London.
+The next morning I boarded a train to Edinburgh, where I had a flight back to London.

-I wouldn’t mind travelling by a train all the way to London; however, their prices are ridiculous.
-Just one way ticket would cost me more than I spent per the whole trip, including accommodation, food, and transportation.
+I wouldn’t mind travelling by train all the way to London; however, their prices are ridiculous.
+Just a one-way ticket would cost me more than I spent per the whole trip, including accommodation, food, and transportation.

 Instead of a bus or a train shuttle going straight to the airport, I opted to take a regular bus service calling at many stations before reaching it.
-First, I thought it would be neat to take a longer route to see more of local streets and corners; and second, it costs three pounds less than the direct services.
+First, I thought it would be neat to take a longer route to see more local streets and corners; second, it costs three pounds less than the direct services.

 I had to go through another, more sophisticated scanner.
-You know, one of these cells that look like they are able to take you into the stratosphere.
-There, its operator asked "Can you take that off?"pointing at the immobilizer.
-“Well, it is removable, but it helps me to move a lot" I said.
-“Take it off,” he ordered.
+You know, one of these cells that looks like a piece of a lunar module.
+There, its operator asked me to take the brace off.
+I pointed out that it makes me able to walk, but he insisted on taking it off.
 So I did, and then started my process of getting into the screening device.
-The operator saw the tremendous effort I had to deploy to get there and with surprised voice asked "Oh, you can’t walk without it?"
-"Um, I don’t wear it because it’s a great fashionable addition,” I replied.
-“Right, let’s put it back on then,” he said just as I finished my move into the scanner.
-“Let’s scan since I’m already here, my gate closes in 2 minutes!”
+The operator saw the tremendous effort I had to deploy to get there and, with a surprised voice, asked, “Oh, you can’t walk without it?”
+“I told you!
+I don’t wear it because it’s a great fashionable addition,” I replied.
+“Right, I am sorry.
+Let’s put it back on then,” he said just as I finished my move into the scanner.
+“Let’s scan since I’m already here; my gate closes in two minutes!”
 I started to express some of my concerns.
 “No worries, you’ll be fine,” the operator said.
-“But I still need to check the brace,” he added.
+“But, I still need to check the brace,” he added.

-After exactly two and half minutes of examination whether the brace isn’t a pouch for machetes, he let me go.
+After precisely two and a half minutes of examination, whether the brace isn’t a pouch for machetes, he let me go.
 I went straight for my tiny backpack.
 But as it is in these situations, it was also selected for some extra screening.
-It turned out that I forgot that half-empty toothpaste is a lethal weapon, same or probably more dangerous as a nailbomb.
+It turned out that I forgot that half-empty toothpaste is a lethal weapon, the same or probably more dangerous as a nail bomb.
 Oh silly me, I should know better.. geez!

-That was the last bit that varied from the plan and I got home in a short while, free of any other unexpected diversion.
+That was the last bit that varied from the plan, and I got home in a short while, free of any other unexpected diversion.